Sign up the newsletter for latest plugin news.×

 The impact on local communities is also remarkable: 98% of interviewed representatives registered a positive impact on cultural/intercultural competence in their communities, and 79% in the participation of local people in the daily life of the community.

-These are just some of the interesting outcomes of the research, which will be soon available online for the benefit of all involved stakeholders: IVS organisations, volunteers, local communities, public institutions etc. Here is a short overview of the results.
+These are just some of the interesting outcomes of the research, that are available online in the form of comprehensive result maps, for the benefit of all involved stakeholders: IVS organisations, volunteers, local communities, public institutions etc.